Xavier Tillman: College career

 Tillman made his debut for Michigan State on November 10, 2017, recording four points and three rebounds in a 98–66 win over North Florida.
-On November 19, he posted a career-high nine points, five rebounds, and three blocks in a 93–71 victory over Stony Brook.
+On November 19, he posted a career-high nine points, five rebounds and three blocks in a 93–71 victory over Stony Brook.
 Tillman grabbed a career-best 12 rebounds on March 18, 2018, in a 55–53 loss to Syracuse in the second round of the 2018 NCAA tournament.
-Through 35 games, he averaged 2.8 points, 2.6 rebounds, and 0.7 blocks per game.
+Through 35 games, he averaged 2.8 points, 2.6 rebounds and 0.7 blocks per game.
 Tillman received his team's Most Improved Player award and shared its Unsung Player award.
 Through his first season, he lost significant weight in an effort to improve his conditioning.
 Tillman reduced his weight from 276 lb at the start of his freshman year to under 250 lb by his sophomore season.

-In his third game as a sophomore, he collected his first double-double, with career-highs of 11 points and 13 rebounds in an 80–59 win over Louisiana–Monroe.
+In his third game as a sophomore, he collected his first double-double, with career highs of 11 points and 13 rebounds in an 80–59 win over Louisiana–Monroe.
 On January 21, 2019, Tillman posted 10 points and a career-best five blocks, the most single-game blocks by a Michigan State player since Jaren Jackson Jr. in February 2018.
 He posted a career-high 19 points and 10 rebounds on February 20, in a 71–60 victory over Rutgers.
 At the end of the regular season, Tillman was named Big Ten Conference Sixth Player of the Year.
-On March 31, in the Elite Eight round of the 2019 NCAA tournament, he matched his career-high in scoring with 19 points and nine rebounds to help his team defeat first-seeded Duke, 68–67.
+On March 31, in the Elite Eight round of the 2019 NCAA tournament, he matched his career high in scoring with 19 points and nine rebounds to help his team defeat first-seeded Duke, 68–67.
 Tillman guarded Zion Williamson, first overall pick in the 2019 NBA draft, for much of the game.

 Tillman scored a career-high 21 points to go with 10 rebounds in a 94–46 win against Charleston Southern on November 18, 2019.
-He had 20 points, 11 rebounds, and a career-high six blocks in a 87–69 win over Michigan on January 5, 2020.
+He had 20 points, 11 rebounds and a career-high six blocks in a 87–69 win over Michigan on January 5, 2020.
 On February 11, Tillman had 17 points and 11 rebounds and made a game-winning putback dunk with 6.6 seconds left in a 70–69 victory at Illinois.
 On March 3, Tillman scored 23 points and had 15 rebounds in a 79–71 win against Penn State.
-At the close of the regular season, Tillman was named to the Second Team All-Big Ten by the coaches and media and was the Big Ten Defensive Player of the Year.
-He averaged 13.7 points, 10.4 rebounds, 3.0 assists, and 2.1 blocks per game as a junior.
+At the close of the regular season, Tillman was named second-team All-Big Ten by the coaches and media and was the Big Ten Defensive Player of the Year.
+He averaged 13.7 points, 10.4 rebounds, 3.0 assists and 2.1 blocks per game as a junior.
 Following the season Tillman declared for the 2020 NBA draft, and ultimately opted to remain in the draft.